kwsp/fftconv/README.md

 **C++**

-`fftconv` is header only, so just include the header with `#include "fftconv.h"`.
-However, you need to have `fftw3` installed, with the `fftw3.h` header visible to the compiler and `libfftw3` visible to the linker.
+You must have `fftw3` installed, with the `fftw3.h` header visible to the compiler and `libfftw3` visible to the linker.

-To run the test and benchmark, you need to install the [Armadillo library](http://arma.sourceforge.net/) (benchmarked against).
+To run the test and benchmark, you also need to install the [Armadillo library](http://arma.sourceforge.net/) (benchmarked against).

 ```
 make       # build the test/benchmark